 One of those recommendations identified, was the need to measure and report on child poverty rates annually.
 We believe this is a vital step in reducing child poverty in New Zealand and that is why this project was born.

-The measures of child poverty and its impacts use a variety of official data sources in Aotearoa.
+The Child Poverty Monitor uses a variety of official data sources in Aotearoa.